EmaroLab/catkin_workspace_SOFAR_semantic_slam/src/Module1/src/readme.md

  ## The implementation

- Each module which is part of the architecture has been implemented as a ROS node.
+ Each section of the architecture from Module 1 has been implemented as a ROS node.

- For communication between the nodes we use a Publish/Subscibe messaging pattern.
+ A Publish/Subsciber messaging pattern is used for communication between the nodes.
 <p align="center">
  <img src="module1_architecture.png"/>
 </p>

- The *gb_miro* node subscribes to '/actual_pose'  and 'module_5' topics to obtain MiRo's actual position and the goal position, than computes the distance, the steering angle and sets the velocities in order to publish a message of type platform_control on '/gb' topic.
+ The *gb_miro* node subscribes to '/actual_pose'  and 'module_5' topics to obtain the chosen navigation modality, MiRo's actual and goal position, than computes the distance, the steering angle and sets the velocities in order to publish a message of type platform_control on '/gb' topic.

  The *oab_miro* node subscribes to '/platform/sensors' topic to detect the presence of an obstacle using sonar, and it publishes a message of type platform_control that contains MiRo's body velocities on '/oab' topic.

  The *switching_behaviour* node subscribes to both '/gb' and '/oab' topics that correspond to the two different behaviours.
- Depending on the presence (or not) of an obstacle it selects which behaviour to publish on the robot and the corespondent velocities.
+ Depending on the presence (or not) of an obstacle, it selects which behaviour the robot should perform and it publishes a message of type platform_control containing the velocities to the topic '/platform/control'.

  The *joy_miro* node subscibes to '/joy' topic to read data from the joystick and convert them into Twist commands, and it publishes a Twist message that contains MiRo's body velocities on '/control/cmd_vel' topic.

- Our project aims at total scalability, so each module can be improved or replaced without any changes on the others and new behaviours can be easily added.
+ Our project aims to obtain a total scalability, in order to improve or replace each module without modifying any of the others.
+This way new behaviours can be easily added.

   **For more details see the report**
  ## Gettin Started